soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/create-hold-notification.md

 The first step is to specify the appropriate details for legal hold notices or other custodian communications.

-1. In the Security & Compliance Center, go to **eDiscovery > Advanced eDiscovery** to display the list of cases in your organization.
+1. In the Security & Compliance Center, go to **eDiscovery > Advanced eDiscovery (Preview)** to display the list of cases in your organization.

 2. Click the **Communications** tab, and then click **New communication**.